crayzeewulf/libserial/README.md

 sudo apt install libserial-dev
 ```

-Otherwise, if you are developing and would like to make use of the latest development, yhou will likely need to install a few packages to build LibSerial:
+Otherwise, if you are a developer and would like to make use of the latest code, you will need to have a few packages installed to build LibSerial:
 	a recent g++ release, (anything after gcc-3.2 should work), the python sip library, the boost unit test library, and Google Test (gtest).
 For Debian users:

 ```